 - Are you using different words to describe the same thing?
 Add the right keyword(s)!

 - Are you missing experience related to some of the keywords?
-Delete bullet points that do not relate to any of the keywords on your list and write new ones that are relevant!
+Delete bullet points that do not relate to any of the keywords on your list and write relevant new ones!